The Token Underground 0x0: the Great Brain Fog and the Fresh Start

 What is the basic algorithm for building a token economy / analyzing an existing one?

 - Understand the system.
 Down to the smallest details: why is it created? who are the participants? what’s the business model? how does it work?

 - Understand the goals.
 Think if those goals are aligned with customer needs.
 Can the achievement of that goal facilitate the usage or enhance the performance of your system?

 - Find economic limitations.
 In simple terms, what valuable resources are there in a system and why are they valuable?

-- If 6 works, a great journey starts.
-Now you have to deploy your dApp on a testnet and start to draw in the community.
+Now a great journey starts.
+You will need to deploy your dApp on a testnet and start to draw in the community.

 Understanding economics is not easy, but thinking of it as a science of limited resource simplifies the task greatly.
 This algorithm “the system → a limited resource → the goals and goals access alignment” can be used to analyze any token economy and blockchain system.

 Okay, that’s it for now, folks.
 Up next is the analysis of one of the hot crypto projects of the space according to the workflow outlined above.